-A customer journey is composed of specific starting points, actions, and rules that you set based on your marketing goals.
-To build your journey, you’ll choose and arrange these elements on a customer journey map.
+A Customer Journey is composed of specific starting points, actions, and rules that you set based on your marketing goals.
+To build your journey, you’ll choose and arrange these elements on a Customer Journey map.

 About starting points

-Each customer journey map can have up to 3 starting points.
+If you have a Mailchimp Standard plan or higher, your journey map can have up to 3 starting points.
 For example, you could have one starting point that adds contacts who are added to a specific group, and another starting point that adds contacts who buy a certain product.
 If a contact meets either condition, they’ll be added to the journey.

 Add a filter

 When you add a starting point, you can configure it further with a filter.
 Filters let you be more specific about who will start a journey.
 Add up to 5 filters to add contacts that best fit your Customer Journey’s purpose.

 After you choose your starting points, you’ll then add journey points.
 These are the rules and actions that do all the “work” in your workflow.